Labelled seeds and the mutation group: Quivers determined by stabilisers

 Thus $Q_1$ and $Q_2$ can only differ by taking the opposite of some collection of connected components, and so $Q_1$ and $Q_2$ are similar, as required. \end{proof}

-We will see later in \cref{evilquiver} that the result of \cref{mainthm} may fail for mutation classes that are not small.
+We will see later in \Cref{evilquiver} that the result of \Cref{mainthm} may fail for mutation classes that are not small.

-\begin{cor} If $\mathcal{S}$ is a small mutation class, then $W=\Aut_{M_n}(\mathcal{S})$, and so the $\Aut_{M_n}(\mathcal{S})$--orbits in $\mathcal{S}$ are precisely the sets of labelled seeds with similar quivers. \end{cor}
+\begin{cor} If $\cS$ is a small mutation class, then $\cW=\Aut_{M_n}(\cS)$, and so the $\Aut_{M_n}(\cS)$-orbits in $\cS$ are precisely the sets of labelled seeds with similar quivers. \end{cor}

-\begin{proof} By \cref{mainthm}, two quivers have the same stabilizer if and only if their quivers are similar.
-Thus the equivalence relation $\approx$, corresponding to the subgroup $W$ of $\Aut_{M_n}(\mathcal{S})$, is the same as the relation of having the same stabilizer, which corresponds to the entire automorphism group.
-Thus $W=\Aut_{M_n}(\mathcal{S})$.
-So $\Aut_{M_n}(\mathcal{S})$--orbits are $W$--orbits, which are the sets of labelled seeds with similar quivers. \end{proof}
+\begin{proof} By \Cref{mainthm}, two quivers have the same stabiliser if and only if their quivers are similar.
+Thus the equivalence relation $\approx$, corresponding to the subgroup $\cW$ of $\Aut_{M_n}(\cS)$, is the same as the relation of having the same stabiliser, which corresponds to the entire automorphism group.
+Thus $\cW=\Aut_{M_n}(\cS)$.
+So $\Aut_{M_n}(\cS)$-orbits are $\cW$-orbits, which are the sets of labelled seeds with similar quivers. \end{proof}